 "Our findings are the first results in living depressed patients to suggest that this microglial activation is most prominent in those with suicidal thinking," Dr. Talbot says.

 Where inflammation of the brain was noted, it was usually in a region called the anterior cingulate cortex, which is involved with cognition and emotional processes.
-This supports previous findings that linked this brain region with depression and aspects of other mood disorders.
+This supports previous findings that

 Signs of inflammation were also noted, albeit to a smaller degree, in the insula (or insular cortex), which plays a role in regulating emotional function, and in the prefrontal cortex, implicated in cognitive processes related to behavior.